 Does SmugMug have an iOS app?

-Yes, SmugMug does have an iOS app for iPhone and iPad, and it can be found in the Apple App Store.
+Yes, we do!
+And it can be found in the Apple App Store.
 For users who've updated their SmugMug site, the app works flawlessly on iOS devices without needing to display your photos in Safari.

 The first time you open the app, we'll ask if you want to log in.
 If you don't have an account or just want to browse as a guest, tap the browse button.

 You can always log in later by going to the home screen and tapping the user icon in the upper right corner.
 Logging in allows you to skip entering your viewing passwords and allows you to see your unlisted galleries.